Quantum Polymorphisms and the Complexity of Quantum Constraint Satisfaction: Quantum relational constructions

-Note that a commutativity gadget as in~\Cref{comm-gadget} is \emph{not} the same thing as a q-definition for $\rel A$ and $R=A^2$ in the sense of~\Cref{qgadget}.

-\begin{remark} In~\cite{Zeman}, an \emph{algebraic commutativity gadget} is defined by replacing~\eqref{itm:commgadget-extension} by the following condition: \begin{itemize} \item[$(\mathbf{c_1'})$\labeltext{$\mathbf{c_1'}$}{itm:commgadget-extension_zeman}] For every $a,b\in A$, there exists a quantum homomorphism $Q\colon\rel G\qto\rel A$ such that $Q_{u,a}=\id$ and $Q_{v,b}=\id$. \end{itemize} Note that this is a special case of~\Cref{itm:commgadget-extension} and, thus, any commutativity gadget is an algebraic commutativity gadget.
-While this appears to be a strictly weaker requirement than the one in~\Cref{comm-gadget}, we shall prove below that the existence of an algebraic commutativity gadget in the sense of~\cite{Zeman} is equivalent to the existence of a commutativity gadget in our sense. \end{remark} If $\rel A$ has a commutativity gadget, then we have a natural way of obtaining a sound reduction from $\qCSP(\rel B)$ to $\qCSP(\rel A)$ out of a classical gadget: For every pair of variables $x,y$ in a relation in an instance of $\qCSP(\rel B)$, glue to $x,y$ a copy of the commutativity gadget, identifying $x$ with $u$ and $y$ with $v$.
-The second condition in~\Cref{comm-gadget} forces the associated projectors to commute in every quantum homomorphism to $\rel A$, and the first condition tells us that no additional constraint is forced upon $x,y$ by gluing the commutativity gadget.
-Formally, we prove the following result. \begin{proposition} Let $\rel A,\rel B$ be structures such that $(i)$ $\A$ has a commutativity gadget, and $(ii)$ $\B$ is pp-definable from $\A$.
-Then $\B$ is q-definable from $\A$. \end{proposition}
+\begin{remark} In~\cite{Zeman}, an \emph{algebraic commutativity gadget} is defined by replacing~\eqref{itm:commgadget-extension} by the following condition: \begin{itemize} \item[$(\mathbf{c_1'})$\labeltext{$\mathbf{c_1'}$}{itm:commgadget-extension_zeman}] For every $a,b\in A$, there exists a quantum homomorphism $Q\colon\GG\qto\rel A$ such that $Q_{u,a}=\id$ and $Q_{v,b}=\id$. \end{itemize} Note that this is a special case of~\Cref{itm:commgadget-extension} and, thus, any commutativity gadget is an algebraic commutativity gadget.
+While this appears to be a strictly weaker requirement than the one in~\Cref{comm-gadget}, we shall prove below that the existence of an algebraic commutativity gadget in the sense of~\cite{Zeman} is equivalent to the existence of a commutativity gadget in our sense. \end{remark} If $\rel A$ has a commutativity gadget, then we have a natural way of obtaining a complete and sound reduction from $\qCSP(\rel B)$ to $\qCSP(\rel A)$ out of a classical gadget: For every pair of variables $x,y$ in a relation in an instance of $\qCSP(\rel B)$, glue to $x,y$ a copy of the commutativity gadget, identifying $x$ with $u$ and $y$ with $v$.
+Condition~\eqref{itm:commgadget-restriction} in~\Cref{comm-gadget} forces the associated projectors to commute in every quantum homomorphism to $\rel A$, and condition~\eqref{itm:commgadget-extension} tells us that no additional constraint is forced upon $x,y$ by gluing the commutativity gadget.
+We can view this fact at the relational level, as follows. \begin{proposition} Let $\rel A,\rel B$ be structures such that $(i)$ $\A$ has a commutativity gadget, and $(ii)$ $\A$ pp-defines $\B$.
+Then $\A$ q-defines $\B$. \end{proposition} \begin{proof} Let $S=R^\B$ be a relation of $\B$ of some arity $r$, and let $\GG$ be a classical pp-definition for $R^\B$ in $\rel A$, with distinguished vertices $g_1,\dots,g_r$.
+Let $\rel H$ be a commutativity gadget for $\rel A$, with distinguished vertices $u,v$.
+We let $\GG'$ be the structure that initially consists of the disjoint union of $\GG$ and a copy $\rel H_{x,y}$ of $\rel H$ for each pair of distinct vertices $x,y$ in $G$, and in which we identify each such pair $x,y$ with the vertices $u,v$ from the copy $\rel H_{x,y}$ of $\rel H$.

-As a consequence of what we have discussed so far, the crucial step in order to quantise classical reductions from CSP theory is to build commutativity gadgets.
-The main result of this section classifies the languages for which commutativity gadgets exist, in terms of a property of their \textit{quantum polymorphisms}, which we now define. \begin{definition} A \emph{quantum polymorphism} of arity $n\in\N$ for a structure $\A$ is a quantum homomorphism $Q\colon\rel A^n\qto\rel A$. \end{definition}